magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Option 1
 --------

-| We did not write the description to this field.
+| Describe the option.
+Read the description of option 0.